Nanabuadu/azure-network-file-shares/README.md

 - Create some sample file shares with various permissions
 - Attempt to access file shares as a normal user
-- Create an "Accountants" Security Group, assign permissions, and test access

 <h2>Actions and Observations</h2>